sguerri/ppass/README.md

 ### Requirements

-The application is developped and used on debian 10 and ubuntu 21.10.
+The application is developped and used on ubuntu 21.10, with python 3.9.7.
 Any feedback on other platforms is welcomed.

 <mark>A VOIR xdotool + wayland</mark>